xHookman/IGexperiments/README.md

 3. Go back to **LSPatch** and enable the module for Instagram.
 4. Force stop Instagram and restart it.
 5. Open Instagram and **long-press the home button** to access Developer Options.
+6. Follow the Guide "What's next?", otherwise you would have to reinstall the patch again!

 ---